KhoiManos/EliteBallKnowledge/README.md

 Therefore, my translator rephrases "Brain Rot Language" — or so-called "Elite Ball Knowledge" terms — into clear, technical, and professional sentences or expressions.

+__Features:__

+- Translates modern internet slang into clear, technical language
+- Supports Gen Z and Gen Alpha slang variants
+- Uses threading to speed up API requests
+- Expandable slang dictionary for continuous updates

-__So don't be an NPC and have a W Vibe Check on my peak project, so you don't "what the hellyante" around the internet like a cooked mango🥭 anymore!__
+__So don't be an NPC and have a W Vibe Check on my peak project, so you don't gotta hellyante around the internet like a cooked mango 🥭 anymore!__

+__Have questions, ideas, or slang to add?
+Feel free to email me! :P__